PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Additional details on PLAID

 \subsection{\texttt{2D\_ElPlDynamics}}

 \texttt{2D\_ElPlDynamics} contains additional complexity: time-dependent data and a field located at the center of the elements.
 When retrieving data, the default location of the fields is at the vertices.
-For other type of fields, location mush be specified.
-Furthermore, in \texttt{2D\_ElPlDynamics}, the mesh is different from one sample to another, but stays constant through the time sequence within a sample.
-Hence, to prevent useless duplication of data, we link the geometrical support of the second to last time step data to the mesh of the first time step.
+For other type of fields, the location must be specified.
 The corresponding commands are provided below:

 \begin{python} from datasets import load_dataset from plaid.containers.sample import Sample import pickle

 # Load the first sample of the train split hf_dataset = load_dataset("PLAID-datasets/2D_ElastoPlastoDynamics", split="all_samples") ids_train = hf_dataset.description["split"]["train"] sample = Sample.model_validate(pickle.loads(hf_dataset[ids_train[0]]["sample"]))